bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+Containerd is an industry-standard container runtime with an emphasis on simplicity, robustness, and portability.
+It is available as a daemon for Linux and Windows, which can manage the complete container lifecycle of its host system: image transfer and storage, container execution and supervision, low-level storage and network attachments, etc: https://github.com/containerd/containerd

 [Zipkin](https://zipkin.io/) is a distributed tracing system.
 It helps gather timing data needed to troubleshoot latency problems in service architectures.
 Features include both the collection and lookup of this data: https://github.com/openzipkin/zipkin

 ----